jnlewis/manta-ic/README.md

 #### Create, organize, and collaborate

-Manta Docs is a decentralized knowledge workspace that lets you create, organize and collaborate on rich documents.
-Compose private notes that only you can see, or public workspaces where people can join and collaborate on.
+MantaDocs is a decentralized knowledge workspace that lets you create, organize and collaborate on rich documents.
+From planning your next vacation, to sharing ideas across your team.
+MantaDocs has you covered.

+Create beautiful documents and organize them in workspaces of your own where you can keep private or make them public so others can join in and collaborate.
+Discover interesting public workspaces that you can join to see, learn and contribute.

 **Contents**